oemof/oemof-solph/docs/introductory_tutorials/home_pv_battery_system.rst

     "Annuity for the battery",             "€",     1000.00
     "Total annual costs",                  "€",     1267.65
     "Autarky",                             "%",     88.48

+.. admonition:: Learning
+    :class: important

+    Energy storage is modelled using the ``GenericStorage`` class.

 You can get the complete (uncommented) code for this step:
 :download:`home_pv_4.py </../tutorials/introductory/home_pv/home_pv_4.py>`